Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 Please note that if you can't see a particular Touchpoint you are looking for, that you can click on "View all", to see it, under the particular Stage, and Step associated with it.

-These are the different types of touchpoints, and their business purpose;

-* PRC are used to count people
-* PCC are used to count processes
-* APC are used to see the health of an application
-* FRT measures the health of the Front End of your APP
-* SYN are used to assess the health of a Syntethic monitor

-There are three diferent colors, for a Touchpoint state (on the left of the Touchpoint name), and they are;

-* Green, the Touchpoint is healthy
-* Gray, the Touchpoint needs attention
-* Red, the Touchpoint is in a fail state.

 On the next example graphic you can see a Touchpoint.